mrshannonyoung/2020/jekyll/collections/_posts/2018-04-25-innovating-for-accessibility.md

   - public transport
   - VR
   - wearables
+  - CSS
+  - inclusive
 ---
+Both- on and offline, people with disabilities often get a raw deal, because accessibility isn’t baked into the process.

+For example with web design, aesthetics often get prioritised and the needs of people with impairments can get lost in the process.
+Features to improve accessibility have been afterthoughts, resulting in awkward, ineffective, and even discriminatory results.

 ## In a way, we’re all only “temporarily-abled”

-<strong>Both- on and offline, people with disabilities often get a raw deal, because accessibility isn’t baked into the process.
-For example with web design, aesthetics often get prioritised and the needs of people with impairments can get lost in the process.
-Features to improve accessibility have been afterthoughts, resulting in awkward, ineffective, and even discriminatory results.</strong>

 While a small minority have championed an accessible design approach for decades, now there’s a more substantial shift going on.
 No matter where you look, it feels like there’s a greater collective awareness of the need to make changes so that people with different abilities can move through physical and virtual spaces as easily as anyone else.

 There are also a lot of things that desperately need improving.
 In this article, I’m going to have a look at some new and not-so-new advancements in technology that could and do make fashion, culture, and the window on the world that is the internet more accessible &#8211; to everyone.

-**In 2016, almost _1 in 5_ people (19%) in the UK had a disability.
+In 2016, almost 1 in 5 people (19%) in the UK had a disability.
 That’s a lot of people.
-A lot of service users if you’re a public organisation, a lot of customers if you’re a business.**
+A lot of service users if you’re a public organisation, a lot of customers if you’re a business.

 **But only 17% of those individuals were born with their disability &#8211; most people who will have one develop it later in life.**

 > Someone once shared with me this apt perspective, that we are all just ‘temporarily-abled’, someday you or I could need assistive software or hardware to consume information.

-[Andrew Soderberg][1]
+> [Andrew Soderberg][1]

 Some impairments are simply situational, like finding it difficult to hear in a crowded room or struggling to see because of bright sunlight.
 Others are temporary, like reduced sight after surgery or limited movement while recovering from an injury.